kaiyuanw/MuAlloy/README.md

    commands.

 The command also reports whether each mutant is killed by the test suite or not.
-After the test suite is run against all mutants, the command reports the mutation score.
+After `MuAlloy` finishes running the test suite against all mutants, the command reports the mutation score.

 ## Included Examples